Sophia of Prussia: Death of Emperor Frederick III

 Sophie, Viktoria and Margaret mourning the death of their father.

 This period fell on an unhappy time for Sophie's family however, as her father Emperor Frederick III was dying an agonizing death of throat cancer.
 His wife and children kept vigil with him at the Neues Palais, even celebrating Sophie's birthday and offering her a bouquet of flowers as a gift.
 Frederick died the next day.
-Sophie's eldest brother became Emperor William II.
+Sophie's eldest brother became Emperor Wilhelm II.
 He quickly ransacked his father's things in the hopes of finding "incriminating evidence" of "liberal plots".
 Knowing that her three youngest daughters were more dependent on her than ever for emotional support, the now-Dowager Empress Frederick remained close to them: "I have my three sweet girls - he loved so much - that are my consolation".

 Already shocked by the attitude of her eldest son, the Dowager Empress was deeply saddened by Sophie's upcoming marriage and move to Athens.
 (Note: In a letter to her mother Queen Victoria, the Dowager Empress wrote: "... my trio is now broken and I feel embittered."
 Empress Frederick and Frederick Ponsonby, Letters of the Empress Frederick, Kessinger ed, 2007, pp. 393-394.)
 Nevertheless, she welcomed the happiness of her daughter and consoled herself in a voluminous correspondence with Sophie.
 Between 1889 and 1901, the two women exchanged no fewer than 2,000 letters.
 On several occasions, they were also found in each other's homes, in Athens and Kronberg.
 The preparations of Sophie's wedding were "hardly a surprising development considering the funeral atmosphere that prevailed at the home of her widowed mother".